-The band strikes up in the next room and the guests all head out to dance.
+The band strikes up in the next room, and the guests all head out to dance.
 Violetta is overcome by dizziness and stays, telling her guests she’ll be with them in a minute.
-She is left alone but Alfredo returns out of concern and desperate to declare his love.
-She initially rejects him but she is moved by his obsession and as he is about to leave she gives him a flower telling him to return when it has wilted (which being the next day suggests Alfredo is far from a green thumb).
+She is left alone, but Alfredo returns out of concern and desperate to declare his love.
+She initially rejects him, but his obsession moves her and as he is about to leave, she gives him a flower telling him to return when it has wilted (which being the next day suggests Alfredo is far from a green thumb).

-Left alone Violetta delivers one of the great tours de force of opera, first singing of her enchantment with Alfredo and then of the joy of living ‘always free’, ‘Sempre Libera’.
+Left alone, Violetta delivers one of the grand tours de force of opera, first singing of her enchantment with Alfredo and then of the joy of living ‘always free’, ‘Sempre Libera’.

 We hear Alfredo singing of love from outside as the curtain falls.